bhavyasharma428/google-ipl/README.md

+### About project

+This project is build on Google cloud event : BUILD WITH AI: Agentic Premier League (jaipur) on 17th May 2026 It is a multi-city, high-energy developer challenge happening across India, often described as an in-person "vibe coding" event.
+Instead of a traditional, quiet hackathon, it combines the energy of a live sports watch party with fast-paced software development.

 # FanVerse: AI-Powered Second-Screen Sports Companion

 FanVerse is a revolutionary "second-screen" live sports engagement platform designed to transform passive cricket viewership into an active, monetizable, and hyper-personalized experience.
 Instead of just watching a match, fans can predict ball-by-ball outcomes, trade player stocks, collect digital swag, and interact with an AI-driven commentator tailored to their specific personality.